flying-huckleberry/NGN-Bot/README.md

 | Prime chat            | ~5           |
 | Poll once             | ~5           |

-Resets automatically at midnight Pacific and is shown in the Dev Panel.
+Resets automatically at midnight Pacific and is shown in each control panel.

 ## Commands